rambo/i2c_device/README.md

 ## Installing

-TODO: Is there easier way ?

-Clone this repo, run git submodule init to get the dependecies and symlink everythign under libraries to <arduino sketch dir>/libraries/
+Clone this repo to your arduino libraries folder, then clone git://github.com/rambo/I2C.git there as well